 You must be an employee of that person or company and your injury or illness must be work-related.

 However, not all employers are required to have workers’ compensation coverage.
-State laws vary, but an employer’s responsible to provide coverage usually depends on how many employees it has, what type of business it is, and what type of work the employees are doing.
+State laws vary, but an employer’s responsibility to provide coverage usually depends on how many employees it has, what type of business it is, and what type of work the employees are doing.

-A few states require only employers with at least three employees to be covered, but most states do set a minimum.
+A few states require only employers with at least three employees to be covered, but most states to set a minimum.
 The vast majority of employers are required to carry coverage.
-You might want to check with an attorney, if your employer claims not to be covered by your state workers’ compensation statute.
+You might want to check with an attorney if your employer claims not to be covered by your state workers’ compensation statute.
 An experienced workers compensation attorney can explain all the different types of workers’ comp claims.

 In addition, there are some special rules for domestic workers, agricultural and farm workers, casual seasonal workers, and undocumented workers.
 For example, a horse trainer is not considered a farm worker when it comes to eligibility for workers’ compensation benefits.

 However, when you have any doubts, it would be prudent to discuss any problem, with an attorney.

 Usually, volunteers are not employees and so they are not entitled to workers’ comp benefits.
 However, there are some exceptions to this rule.
 Some states cover volunteer firefighters and some states give organizations the option of covering their volunteers.

 A domestic worker is someone who works in a home, such as a housekeeper or a babysitter.
 Some states don’t require employers to cover these type of workers.